 Because of the COVID-19 pandemic, we can’t be together at the museum right now, but we offer a virtual commemoration of Juneteenth with visual and literary arts, music, entertainment, and education.
 At this important moment in our history – as we seek justice and commit ourselves to equity and inclusion – it is even more important to reflect on the lessons we can learn from this historic event.

-Also known as Freedom Day, Juneteenth is an abbreviation of “June nineteenth” and honors the announcement of the abolition of slavery in Texas on June 19, 1865.
+Also known as Freedom Day, Juneteenth is an abbreviation of “June nineteenth” and honors the announcement on June 19, 1865, in Texas of the end of slavery by executive order.
 The history of freedom and equal rights after emancipation is a long and complex one; indeed, that history is still being written today.
-Juneteenth recognizes this ongoing struggle while celebrating the enduring contributions of African Americans.
+Juneteenth recognizes this ongoing struggle while celebrating the enduring contributions of African Americans

 We extend a sincere thank you to our partners for the ongoing collaboration in Juneteenth commemorations and their continued support.